bioinformaticsguy/bioinformaticsguy.github.io/_posts/002_Python-For-BINF/2022-01-23-010-READING-AND-WRITING-FILES-python-for-Bioinformatics.md

 ---
 date: 2022-01-23 12:36:40
 layout: post
-title: READING AND WRITING FILES
+title: Reading and writing files with Python.
 subtitle: In this video we will talk about how we can modify files in python.